TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 13/Proverbs 13.17.md

 ---

-A wicked messenger falleth into evil; But a faithful ambassador is health.
+A wicked messenger falls into trouble, but a trustworthy envoy gains healing.